elliotekj/www/content/pages/about.md

 # About Me

 Hi, I'm Elliot Jackson, a half-English half-Canadian software builder based in France.
-I work independently, taking on iOS design and/or development projects and back-end contract work.
+I work independently, taking on iOS design and/or development projects and server-side contract work.
 I have a heavy preference towards strongly statically typed languages, specifically Swift and Rust, as my [open source projects](/opensource) demonstrate.

 Away from the computer, I play in the back row for my local rugby team, enjoy powerlifting, and spend an inordinate amount of time looking for the tennis balls my Springer Spaniels lose.